 “We will do our best to formally notify and provide forms to all locally registered domestic partners owning property who may qualify,” Benson said.
 “We’re trying to get the word out because applications we receive before January 1, 2019, will receive a benefit for the 2019-2020 tax bills.
 The applications we receive after January 1 won’t get the benefit until the following year.”

 The bill, introduced as an urgency statute to amend the tax code, received bipartisan support in the State Assembly and State Senate after it was first introduced in February 2018.
 It was signed by Governor Jerry Brown on September 29 and immediately went into effect.

 The State Board of Equalization, which handles property taxes, notified county assessors in early November about new forms available to allow for such reassessments.
-Accordingly, the State Board of Equalization is expected to release information on more program specifics soon.
-At that time, the Assessor’s webpage will be updated.
-In the meantime, parties may contact the Assessor’s Office for more information at 415-473-7215 or by e-mail at email@example.com.
+The State Board produced a December 11 information Letter to Assessors No. 2018/057 titled “Change in Ownership Exclusion” Local Registered Domestic Partners."
+Parties also may contact the Assessor’s Office for more information at 415-473-7215 or by e-mail at email@example.com.

 Richard N. BensonAssessor-Recorder-County ClerkCounty of Marin